m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 ### Client

-With RPC, the client is still allowed to call the function `add` with `i` and `j`, even those the client doesn’t hold the implementation of the `add` function.
+With RPC, the client is still allowed to call the function `add` with `i` and `j`, even those the client doesn't hold the implementation of the `add` function.

 In a regular program, when a procedure is called, the execution jumps to some other point in the address space where the implementation of that procedure is actually stored.
-In this example, when the client calls `add`, the execution will also jump to another location in the address space, but it won’t be where the implementation of `add` lives.
+In this example, when the client calls `add`, the execution will also jump to another location in the address space, but it won't be where the implementation of `add` lives.
 Instead, it will be in a **stub** implementation.
 To the rest of the process, this stub will look like the real `add`.

 The responsibility of the client stub is to create a buffer and populate that buffer with all of the appropriate information - the function name (`add`) and the arguments  `i` and `j` in this case.
 After the buffer is created, the RPC runtime sends the buffer to the server process.
 This may be via TCP/IP sockets or some other transport-level protocol.

-The stub code itself is automatically generated via some tools that are part of the RPC package; that is, the programmer doesn’t have to write the stub code.
+The stub code itself is automatically generated via some tools that are part of the RPC package; that is, the programmer doesn't have to write the stub code.

 ### Server